-This is ANOTHER Tedx event that Tom and Jessica are organising just 13 days after the one which we mentioned earlier.
+This is ANOTHER Tedx event that Tom and Jessica are organizing just 13 days after the one which we mentioned earlier.

-Evidently Tom and Jessica are deeply involved (or rather more broadly the Science Museum) in organising multiple Tedx events – which would directly impact how we approach them.
+Evidently Tom and Jessica are deeply involved (or rather more broadly the Science Museum) in organizing multiple Tedx events – which would directly impact how we approach them.

 Now that you have the contact details of some of the organizers than you can contact – you should have that warm and fuzzy feeling inside.